 Previously, she was the Digital Director for the Democratic Party of Oregon, Development Manager at the Community Cycling Center, database manager at Bitch Media, the Zine Librarian for the Independent Publishing Resource Center and worked in outreach & education at the Bicycle Transportation Alliance and Oregon Walks.
 She served two terms in Americorps and is passionate about public service.

 She knows that’s a lot of jobs to keep track of, so she made you this transit map of her career:

-She serves breakfast and coffee to bike commuters on the Hawthorne bridge every last Friday of the month from 7AM to 9AM as part of Breakfast on the Bridges.
+She serves breakfast and coffee to bike commuters on the Tillikum bridge every last Friday of the month from 7AM to 9AM as part of Breakfast on the Bridges.
 Occasionally in superhero garb.

-She has participated in two Project 365s, where she takes a self-portrait of herself every day for a year.
+She has participated in three Project 365s, where she takes a self-portrait of herself every day for a year.
+She also took a picture of everything she bought for an entire year.
 While it has increased her photography skills slightly, mostly it has made her capable of making a fool of herself in public with no regrets, as seen here: